Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 Starting Hand Ranges From LoJack Position

-The image here shows the hands that can be played and the ones that should not be played from this position.
+The image here shows the hands that can be played and those that should not be played from this position.
 Lo Jack is in a late position on the table.
 Hand range while sitting at this position will be much broader than when sitting at UTG, as is visible from the table.

-In this later position, the hand range includes suited Aces of A2(s)+, off-suit Aces of A10(o)+, pocket pairs of 55+, suited connectors of 76(s)+, suited one gappers of J9s+, and suited two gappers of Q9(s)+ and a suited three gapper K9(s)
+In this later position, the hand range includes suited Aces of A2(s)+, off-suit Aces of A10(o)+, pocket pairs of 55+, suited connectors of 76(s)+, suited one gappers of J9s+, and suited two gappers of Q9(s)+ and a suited three gapper K9(s).

 Starting Hand Ranges From The Button